bossley9/sn/README.md

 I chose Simplenote because of its focus on simplicity.
 It is made for one purpose and one purpose only: to take notes and sync them across devices.
 However, it is missing one piece: it does not provide command-line or client-side note syncing.

 That's where this project comes in.
-The goal of this project is to readily download simplenote notes as text files and sync with changes to these files.
+The goal of this project is to readily download simplenote notes as text files and sync with edits to these files.

-The program works by using the Simperium websocket API to connect to Simplenote buckets and retrieve data and changes.
+The program works by using the Simperium websocket API to connect to Simplenote buckets and retrieve and upload data and changes.

 ## What this is not